florintanasa/brgvos-void/README.md

 >The installer has reached version 0.30.
 > The major change is that, installations can now be performed on partitions encrypted with LUKS and/or organized by LVM or/and into RAID array.
 >**BRGV-OS** can now be installed on:
-> * Clasical, on partions;
+> * Clasical, on partitions;
 > * LUKS - Full Encrypt mode, where all partitions are encrypted;
 > * LUKS - Not Full Encrypt mode, where the /boot partition is not encrypted;
-> * LVM, where partitions is organizated on volumes group and logical volumes;
+> * LVM, where partitions is organized on volumes group and logical volumes;
-> * RAID, where partitions is organizated on a array RAID 0, 1, 5, 6 or 10;
+> * RAID, where partitions is organized on a array RAID 0, 1, 5, 6 or 10;
-> * multi RAID, where partitions is organizated on a arrays multi RAID ( expl.
+> * multi RAID, where partitions is organized on a arrays multi RAID ( expl.
 RAID 1 for / and RAID 0 for /home);
-> * nested RAID, where partitions is organizated on a RAID 50 or RAID 60 (expl 2xRAID 5 with RAID 0);
+> * nested RAID, where partitions is organized on a RAID 50 or RAID 60 (expl 2xRAID 5 with RAID 0);
 > * LVM on RAID;
 > * LVM on LUKS - Full Encrypt mode;
 > * LVM on LUKS - Not Full Encrypt mode;